GrandDawn/python-animdustry/README.md

 I rewrite this game because I think rhythm games are not good enough without custom games.

-Oxynoe's skill has been editted because it is too similar to crawler.
+Oxynoe's skill has been edited because it is too similar to crawler's one.

 ## compiling